ComlanGiovanni/Troll_VBScript/README.md

-# Troll_VBScript
+# Troll_VBScript and Script_DOS
-At least Read the script before XD
+At least Read the script before run it XD